-Mr Terry Moran was appointed to the position of Secretary, Department of the Prime Minister and Cabinet in February 2008.
+Mr Terry Moran was appointed as of Secretary, Department of the Prime Minister and Cabinet in February 2008.
 Mr Moran has had a varied career as a public servant, working with successive Australian Federal and State governments, with roles in public policy and public sector management.
-Mr Moran was made an Officer of the Order of Australia on 12 June 2006.